RavensbourneWebMedia/Digital_Advertising/sessions/05/README.md

 * My **WORK**:
 	* What worked and what didn't?
-	* What needs improvement for next time?
+	* What should I improve for next time?
 	* Did the campaign grab the attention of people in the room?
 	* How can I make my campaign and pitch have greater impact for summative?